stick/ncti-site/format/index.md

 modified:
 excerpt: "Tournament format and details"
 image:
-  feature: ncti-masthead-4.jpg
+  feature: mastheads/ncti-masthead-lindsey.png
-  credit: Barrett PanŦon Photography
+  credit: BarreŦ PanŦon Photography
   creditlink: http://www.miscellaneous.net
 ---

-Each team consists of 7 team members, see [The Rules](/rules/) for team makeup.
+Each team consists of 7 team members, see [The Teams](/teams/) for team makeup.

-There are [12 Teams](/teams/) split into 2 divisions, the Moon division and the Shine division.
+There are [12 Teams](/teams/invited) split into 2 divisions, the Moon division and the Shine division.

 ## Group Play